Digital Workplace Services

 Digital collaboration

-• Event platforms with tracking and managing capabilities for hybrid audiences
+• Live event and external collaboration platforms with tracking and managing capabilities for hybrid audiences

-• Unified platform to complete tasks without switching contexts
+• Unified collaborative applications to complete tasks without switching contexts

 • Visual collaboration platforms with canvas features